romilly/freemap/plan/journal.md

    2. If the value is a string, `TEXT` and any `RICH_TEXT` node will be deleted and `LOCALIZED_TEXT` will be set.
 2. iF a value is obtained from `Branch.text`,
    1. Any value in `TEXT` or `LOCALIZED_TEXT` will be returned (with `LOCALIZED_TEXT` taking priority).
-   2. If neither is present the contents of the `RICH_TEXT` node wil be returnsd as a Markdown object.
+   2. If neither is present the contents of the `RICH_TEXT` node wil be returned as a Markdown object.
    3. If neither is present, and there is no `RICH_TEXT` node a ``ValueRerror` will be raised.

-Node details and node notes are always held as rich text if present.
+Node details and notes are always held as rich text if present.

 ## Friday 07 January 2022